|Major Antonio Diaz

 There are five possible findings:

-Substantiated - The investigation clearly and factually shows that the alleged complaint(s) constitute violations of policy, orders, and/or law.
+Sustained - The investigation clearly and factually shows that the alleged complaint(s) constitute violations of policy, orders, and/or law.

 Withdrawn - Complainant voluntarily elected to withdraw his/her complaint.